chainstack/docs/docs/blockchains/corda.md

 Each node has two communication interfaces:

-* Node to node communication implemented as <a href="http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-overview-v1.0-os.html" rel="nofollow">AMQP 1.0</a> over TLS using <a href="https://activemq.apache.org/components/artemis/" rel="nofollow">Apache ActiveMQ Artemis</a>.
+* Node to node communication implemented as [AMQP 1.0](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-overview-v1.0-os.html) over TLS using [Apache ActiveMQ Artemis](https://activemq.apache.org/components/artemis/).
 * Node to owner communication implemented as RPC.

 Each node keeps historic (consumed) and current (unconsumed) states of on-ledger facts shared between nodes participating in transactions.
 No node on the network has read access to the entirety of the [ledger](#ledger).
 Two or more nodes participating in a transaction always have the same read access to the subset of the ledger relevant to the transaction.